autocrypt/protected-headers/draft-protected-headers.in.md

 A MUA implementing this strategy MAY want to make a special exception for the `Subject:` header, to avoid invalidating the signature on any signed and encrypted message with a confidential subject.

+Note that simple signature invalidation may be insufficient to defend against a participant modification attack ({{participant-modification}}).

 The Legacy Display Part
 -----------------------